ttulttul/ComfyUI-Contact-Sheet-Selector/README.md

 - Backend logic lives in `contact_sheet_selector/node.py`, with selection state helpers in `contact_sheet_selector/state.py`.
 - The custom frontend widget is implemented in `contact_sheet_selector/web/contact_sheet_selector.js`.
 - Pointer-coordinate diagnostics in the frontend widget now capture both the raw widget-relative coordinates (which LiteGraph already supplies) and every drag-and-scale context so we can confirm when we must fall back to canvas conversions.
 - Selection changes are persisted onto the node’s properties, triggering LiteGraph’s `graphChanged` event so auto-queue setups notice the delta (and the backend emits INFO-level logs for the same transitions, including the inferred batch size).
-The node’s cache fingerprint also incorporates the pending selection so ComfyUI can’t reuse stale cached outputs.
+The node’s cache fingerprint incorporates the pending selection so ComfyUI can’t reuse stale cached outputs, and preview thumbnails are cached between runs to avoid re-encoding identical batches.
 - Automated tests cover the state lifecycles and the delayed-selection behaviour (`tests/test_contact_sheet_selector.py`).
 Run them with:

 ```bash